MaspTestTeam/TestAutomation/README.md

 4. To find the information and details for the IOSS registration they are saved to accounts/ioss_created_Accounts.txt.
 ![Created IOSS](assets/created_IOSS_accounts.PNG)
 5. You can edit this file with any notes you want, it is not read by any script and only wrote to with new accounts appended to the bottom.
+6. Note: Screenshots will be saved to evidence/screenshots/IOSS/Registrations

 The same steps for OSS are repeated as above but using the OSSRegistrationScript and details are saved to oss_Created_accounts.txt.